Udokaineh/HNG-stage-3/README.md

 - Image Display: All Images should have consistent spacing and sizing.

 #### Installation
-Clone the repository: git clone https://github.com/Udokaineh/HNG-stage-3.git Navigate to the project directory: cd my-images Install the required dependencies: npm install
+<p> Clone the repository: git clone https://github.com/Udokaineh/HNG-stage-3.git </p>
+<p> Access the app in your web browser at http://172.20.10.3:3000 </p>
+<p>Install the required dependencies: npm install </p>

 #### Usage
-Start the server: npm start
+<p>Start the server: npm start</p>
-Access the app in your web browser at  http://172.20.10.3:3000 Fill in the necessary login details with the default email and password provided or signUp with your own email and password.
+<p>Access the app in your web browser at  http://172.20.10.3:3000</p>
+<p>Fill in the necessary login details with the default email and password provided or signUp with your own email and password.</p>

 #### Submission Mode
 * Host your frontend application on a platform of your choice (e.g., GitHub Pages, Netlify).